-‘I’ve always been fascinating with all things deathly and dark.
-Given my love of travel, it’s not surprise that I’m a fan of dark tourism…’
+‘I’ve always been fascinated with all things deathly and dark.
+Given my love of travel, it’s not surprising that I’m a fan of dark tourism…’

 |Auschwitz death camp|